carlosfranzreb/myclimbz/README.md

 # myclimbz developer guide

 This guide is for developers: how to run and develop the app.
+Information about deployment can be found in `./DEPLOY.md`.

 ## Index